Editor’s note: This article is the third in a series on the Supreme Court’s Term.

 Fourth, Alito’s narrow understanding of what makes detention unlawful could deny the protection of the writ to anyone who cannot show entitlement to immediate “simple” release from all custody.
 For example, a citizen properly convicted of a noncapital crime by a civilian or military tribunal would not be entitled to challenge being held for execution or banishment; a prisoner sentenced to death could not raise the claim that he has later become mentally incompetent for execution; and a child adjudicated delinquent could not challenge being sent to an adult prison.
 Some of these threats may seem contingent or remote, but weakening the guarantee of the writ is especially risky in the presence of a chief executive who flaunts his unchecked ability to declare emergencies and rule by decree.

-Moreover, the concurring opinion of Justices Thomas and Gorsuch – two out of five votes – is even more threatening to citizens than Alito’s opinion.
-In their view, the original meaning of the Suspension Clause, to which the Court should return, is only a limit on “the circumstances in which Congress may give the executive power to detain without bail or trial based on suspicion of a crime or dangerousness.”
+Moreover, the concurring opinion of Justice Thomas is even more threatening to citizens than Alito’s opinion.
+In his view, the original meaning of the Suspension Clause, to which the Court should return, is only a limit on “the circumstances in which Congress may give the executive power to detain without bail or trial based on suspicion of a crime or dangerousness.”
 No other interference with habeas corpus would be prohibited, and no other guarantee of habeas corpus would be given; any more is wishful thinking.